 Rulemakings and Enforcement Defense

 We have participated in virtually every major RCRA rulemaking, and have had considerable success in advocating for regulatory changes that are favorable to our clients’ interests.
-When necessary, we have also challenged RCRA regulations in the courts, with what we believe is unequaled success.
+When necessary, we have also successfully challenged RCRA regulations in the courts.
 Similarly, we have successfully defended countless RCRA civil, criminal, and administrative enforcement actions brought by EPA and the states.
 In many cases, we have obtained dismissal of the actions, while in others we have negotiated highly favorable settlements.

 In addition to working on hazardous waste issues under RCRA and its state analogues, we regularly help clients with similar issues under foreign and international law.
 For example, we have assisted clients in determining whether various materials are subject to the rules for hazardous wastes or hazardous recyclable materials on all seven continents, including in the European Union and over 30 other countries (working with local counsel as needed).
 We also frequently counsel clients on how to ship recyclable materials between countries under the Basel Convention and related international agreements.
 Examples of the materials we have addressed include batteries of various types and sizes, glass cullet, used electronics, petroleum refining catalysts, and recalled toys.